top of page

 What we expect to see

 There will be an 80-seat hall on the ground floor along with a kitchen, pantry and chapel.
-The ground floor will be used for the NewDay centre and Food Bank and will be available to hire by local people for evening and weekend activities.
-On two floors above will be eight studios for affordable rent, two flats for sale, plus a communal lounge, kitchen and roof garden on the first floor for residents to share life together.
+The ground floor will be used for the NewDay centre and Food Bank will be available to hire by local people for evening and weekend activities.

 Benefit to the community

 This will provide a particular and much-needed kind of supported housing for a number of people who have already benefited from short-term hostel/move on accommodation available in Newham but are not yet ready to manage a tenancy alone.
-It will provide affordable homes for community workers who are committed to the area and desire to support others in an intentional community.
-The ground floor will provide daytime services for homeless people and space for community building activities at evenings and weekends.

 For more information, please contact info@bonnydownschurch.org